 The Internet and online advertising industries in China are still at a relatively early stage of development and are highly regulated by the PRC government.
-Various regulatory authorities of the PRC government, such as the State Council, the MIIT, the SAIC, the General Administration of Press, Publication, Radio, Film and Television, and the Ministry of Public Security, are empowered to issue and implement regulations governing various aspects of the Internet and advertising industries.
+Various regulatory authorities of the PRC government, such as the State Council, the MIIT, the SAIC, the National Radio and Television Administration (or the NRTA, formerly known as the State Administration of Press, Publication, Radio, Film and Television, or the SARFT), and the Ministry of Public Security, are empowered to issue and implement regulations governing various aspects of the Internet and advertising industries.
 Moreover, new laws, rules and regulations may be adopted, or new interpretations of existing laws, rules and regulations may be released, to address issues that arise from time to time.
 As a result, substantial uncertainties exist regarding the interpretation and implementation of any current and future PRC laws, rules and regulations applicable to the Internet and online advertising industries.

 We are required to obtain applicable licenses or approvals from various regulatory authorities in order to provide advertising and value-added services and products.
 These licenses or approvals are essential to the operation of our business and are generally subject to annual review by the relevant PRC governmental authorities.
-For example, each of Beijing Technology, Beijing JTX Technology, Beijing Tuo Shi Hong Ye Technology Development Co., Ltd. ("Beijing Tuo Shi Hong Ye") and Beijing Gu Tian Xia Information Co., Ltd. ("Beijing Gu Tian Xia") currently holds an ICP license, as required under the applicable PRC laws, rules and regulations; and each of Beijing Technology, Beijing JTX Technology and Beijing Gu Tian Xia currently holds an approval for operating electronic bulletin board services as required under the applicable PRC laws, rules and regulations.
+For example, both Beijing SouFun Science and Technology Development Co., Ltd. ("Beijing Technology") and Beijing Century Jia Tian Xia Technology Development Co., Ltd. ("Beijing JTX Technology") hold the ICP license, as required under the applicable PRC laws, rules and regulations; and both Beijing Technology and Beijing JTX Technology hold the approval for operating electronic bulletin board services as required under the applicable PRC laws, rules and regulations.
 Beijing Advertising, Shanghai Century JTX Network and certain other consolidated controlled entities are allowed to provide marketing services in accordance with the business scope indicated in each of their respective business licenses.